mathisdt/sdb2/README.md

 - easy song search/filtering - just type a part of the title or the text
 - show the song beginnings in the song list (additionally to the song title) - you can find songs faster in spontaneous worship sessions
+- image slides possible in worship, among normal song texts
 - image slide show possible for announcements, e.g. before or after the service
+- remote usage possible using MQTT, there's also an Android app for controlling SDB2

 ## Why use this software and not Powerpoint?